Zaynnnnnnnn/SOL-scalping-bot/README.md

 How to simulate real trading behavior without risking real money How even simple strategies can produce structured, testable output

-????Next Steps You Could Try
+Next Steps You Could Try
 If you would like to add or expand this bot:
 Add more indicators like MACD or Bollinger Bands
 Try out different stop-loss / take-profit percentages